 Under-saddle pickups read string vibration transmitted through

 the instruments bridge.
-Piezo-pickup design require two
+Piezo-pickup design requires two

 elements.
 Firstly the sensing device which records what